MicrosoftDocs/azure-docs/articles/storsimple/storsimple-virtual-array-install-update-06.md

     ![update device](./media/storsimple-virtual-array-install-update-06/update6m.png)

 6. Skip this step if you were running StorSimple Virtual Array Update 0.5 (**10.0.10290.0**) before you applied this update.
 You made a note of the software version in step 1 before you began to update.
-Your MDS agent is already up-to-date if you were running Update 0.5.
+If you were running Update 0.5, your MDS agent is already up-to-date .

     If you are running a software version prior to Update 0.5, the next step for you is to update the MDS agent.
 In the **Software Update** page, go to the **Update file path** and browse to the `GenevaMonitoringAgentPackageInstaller.msi` file.
 Repeat steps 2-4.
 After the virtual array restarts, sign into the local web UI.